vernonclarke/SPNfinal/README.md

 # Repository for NEURON Model of Striatal Projection Neurons

-TThis repository contains a NEURON model of striatal projection neurons built on top of 'striatal_SPN_lib' created by Lindroos and Hellgren Kotaleski 2020:
+This repository contains a NEURON model of striatal projection neurons (or SPNs) designed to simulate the interaction between GABAergic and glutamatergic synaptic inputs.

+It is built on top of the 'striatal_SPN_lib' repository created by Lindroos and Hellgren Kotaleski 2020:

     Lindroos R, Kotaleski JH.
 Predicting complex spikes in striatal projection neurons of the direct pathway following neuromodulation by acetylcholine and dopamine.
 Eur J Neurosci.
 2020.

 [doi:10.1111/ejn.14891](https://doi.org/10.1111/ejn.14891)

-This model can be found here:
+The original model can be found here:

 https://senselab.med.yale.edu/ModelDB/ShowModel?model=266775&file=/lib/params_dMSN.json#tabs-2)